Phileosopher/commonplace/philosophy.md

 The trouble with this thinking, though, is that it only deconstructs.
 In postmodern thought, anything absolute, no matter how [good or right](morality.md), will be dismantled into vagueness and nothingness.
 Its natural consequence will always strip [meaning](meaning.md) from whatever it touches.

+APPLICATION: To find out if a philosophy *actually* works to live a [good life](goodlife.md), observe that philosopher's personal life, which is relatively easy to do across the [lens of history](stories-storytellers.md).

 Whether it was through finding [happiness](mind-feelings-happiness.md) irrespective of anything in our environment, or valuing [self-power](power.md) over anything else, anyone reading it with an intuition for the rest of [reality](reality.md) will wonder why it's even worth [understanding](understanding.md) in the first place.

 Ironically, the modern philosophers were utterly dismayed at their discovery of the meaningless.
-They were seeking truth, but without considering whether something was good or beautiful.
+They were seeking truth, but without considering whether something was good or beautiful, and in the utter absence of any [religion](religion.md) to frame it.

+APPLICATION: Any philosopher who says we can't know anything, then continues to assert themselves without explaining how knowing that gives any [meaning](meaning.md), has [logically](logic.md) invalidated themselves and isn't worth listening to.
+This also broadly applies to people in *many* domains (e.g., [science](science.md), [economics](economics.md)) who believe in [statistics](math-stat.md) but claim that correlation doesn't connect with causation.

 The only way out of it is to accept Lewis' Tao: that [universals](humanity-universals.md) non-negotiably exist, no matter how much we [say](language.md) they don't.